MarcinJuraszek/marcinjuraszek.com/_posts/2017-05-20-adding-matt-operator-to-roslyn-part-2.md

 *PS.
 All the code changes described in this post can be viewed on GitHub: [MarcinJuraszek/roslyn/commit/6d9b2aad5ec78d314749b088697c5a28fe9f6b15](https://github.com/MarcinJuraszek/roslyn/commit/6d9b2aad5ec78d314749b088697c5a28fe9f6b15?diff=unified).*

 *PS.2.
 When looking through the code I noticed that if we wanted to make `Matt` overridable we'd also have to modify `PEMethodSymbol.ComputeMethodKind`.
 For us, the default value works just fine, so I decided not to touch it.
 But just saying, in case somebody wants to push it further and allow for custom operators to be defined.*

+PS.3. **The third part of the series is now out: [Adding Matt operator to Roslyn - Emitter](adding-matt-operator-to-roslyn-part-3.html)**.